 :bl- move to the last buffer.

-CTRL-^- switch to the alternative buffer.
+CTRL-^- switch to the alternate buffer.
 It’s indicated in your buffer list with the symbol

 <ID>CTRL-^- Switch to a specific buffer with ID